mail us | mail this page

 Updating FreeBSD

-While the utility freebsd-update has apparently been part of the ports collection for a number of years (so we are told) as of 6.2 it is now part of the base system.
-It is a method of keeping your system updated with kernel patches and security fixes.
-To use freebsd-update you must meet the following criteria:
+While the utility freebsd-update has apparently been part of the ports collection for a number of years (so we are told) as of 6.2 it is now part of the base system. freebsd-update does a ton of things but has two major functions.
+First, it is a method of keeping your system updated with kernel patches and security fixes.
+Second, it can be used to upgrade FreeBSD either from one minor version to another (say, from 8.1 to 8.3) or from one major version to another (say, 8.2 to 9.0).
+To use the freebsd-update update service to maintain security fixes you must meet the following criteria:

-1. Be on a -RELEASE version of FreeBSD (see notes on cvs tags).
+1. Be on a -RELEASE version of FreeBSD (see notes on subversion branches).

 # to check your release